 15. Get day passes to a local resort

 ResortPass is a unique website that allows you to purchase day passes to local resorts without having to stay overnight.
 Enjoy special perks like pool and beach access, poolside food and beverage service and more.
-Here’s a list of participating Tampa Bay hotels and resorts.
+There are plenty of participating Tampa Bay hotels and resorts to choose from.

 16. Treat yourselves to a couples massage